plotly/plotly.py/plotly/tests/test_optional/test_jupyter/README.md

 The `Common` test class in `test_jupyter.py`:

-- Loads up a given `ipynb` fixture
+- Loads up a given `.ipynb` fixture

-- Executes all code cells and converts it to HTML using the [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/) and [`ipykernel`](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) modules.
+- Executes all code cells and converts them to HTML using the [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/) and [`ipykernel`](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) modules.

 - Saves the resulting HTML file is saved in `fixtures/` but is git-ignored.